 Public Health named 2021 Outstanding Campus Community Partner

-These COVID mitigation efforts recently earned the college the 2021 Outstanding Campus Community Partner award from Sorority and Fraternity Life (SFL), a department of the Office of Student Life.
+These COVID mitigation efforts earned the college the 2021 Outstanding Campus Community Partner award from Sorority and Fraternity Life (SFL), a department of the Office of Student Life.
 In particular, the office expressed its gratitude for Associate Professor Thomas Knobloch and Assistant Professor Mikkel Quam, who have been the primary contacts for and advisors to sorority and fraternity chapters at Ohio State.

 “They both worked tirelessly to track COVID-19 within our community and to help chapters quickly make adjustments to keep members safe, spending many hours with SFL staff, chapter leaders, advisors and headquarters professionals to keep everyone informed of the most up-to-date science,” said SFL Director Kim Monteaux De Freitas.